Tombio/Trafalert/README.md

 # Trafalert
-Traffic alert app for iOS
+Traffic weather alert app for iOS

 An iOS app to show Finnish Traffic Agency's [road weather data](https://github.com/finnishtransportagency/digitraffic) in real time.
 Audible warnings are also issued according to conditions.